Ganesha Lamp (Nepal)

 Such lamps are normally kept in house altars or in a shrine.
 This probably was in a wayside shrine for a very long time, definitely for many decades.

 Lamps used in worship are worshipped as well, as Hindu’s see lamps as a sign of Lakshmi.
-Here in this case with Ganesha at the top, is another example.
+Here, in this case with Ganesha at the top, is another example.

-It is not unusual for me to clean Vigrahas I acquire to bring out the iconographic features.
+It is not unusual for me to clean the Vigrahas I acquire to bring out the iconographic features.
 But not this one.
 There is something beautiful about this lamp.
-It has been in use for a very long time and has retained the marks of usage and its history.
+It has been in use for a very long time and has retained the marks of usage and history.

 May be it is trying to tell us its story.